Sports Osteopath London

 Osteopathy aims to release restrictions in joints and soft tissue, improve lymphatic drainage and enhance nerve and blood supply.
 Additionally, your osteopath identifies other possible factors that may be influencing prolonged pain, such as

-The functionality of your movements to reduce mechanical loading into sensitive areas.
+The functionality of your movements is to reduce mechanical loading in sensitive areas.

-Balance of activity – For example if you are a runner it is also important to strengthen and stretch.
-So running, Pilates, strength training and swimming would be a great balance of different training activities.
+Balance of activity – For example, if you are a runner, it is also essential to strengthen and stretch.
+So running, Pilates, strength training, and swimming would be an outstanding balance of different training activities.

 Stress – your ability to cope with exercise, work & life demands.

-Rest – When you sleep your body heals so it’s important you incorporate sufficient rest into your exercise routines.
+Rest - When you sleep, your body heals, so it’s important to incorporate sufficient rest into your exercise routines.

-Digestion – 70% of your immune system is based in your gut therefore improving your digestion will help to optimise your recovery.
-We give nutrition & hydration advice at Wellthy Clinic.
+Digestion—70% of your immune system is based in your gut, so improving your digestion will help to optimise your recovery.
+We give nutrition and hydration advice at Wellthy Clinic.

 Generally, Osteopathy involves more than just hands-on treatment.
-Your osteopath wants to understand what is stopping your body to heal and what are the barriers to your recovery.
-Therefore we will ask about other areas to give your body the best chance to recover.
+Your osteopath wants to understand what stops your body from healing and the barriers to recovery.
+Therefore, we will ask about other areas to give your body the best chance to recover.

 How To Reduce The Risk Of Sports Injuries

-Warm-up, when the body is warmed to the correct temperature increases muscle viscosity and reduces the chance of injury.
+Warming up, when the body is warmed to the correct temperature, increases muscle viscosity and reduces the chance of injury.

-Keep hydrated, dehydration can lead to poor decision making.
-The last thing you want to do is to make the wrong choice between carrying on or stopping exercise.
+Keep hydrated.
+Dehydration can lead to poor decision-making.
+The last thing you want to do is make the wrong choice between continuing or stopping exercise.

-Understand the difference between aches and pain, once you understand your body you will realise what is just an aching pain that you can push through mentally.
-Then there are sharp pains that if you continue will start to do damage to your body.
+Understand the difference between aches and pain.
+Once you understand your body, you will realise what is just an aching pain that you can push through mentally.
+Then there are sharp pains that, if you continue, will start to damage your body.

-Plan rest days, recovery is important, it allows the body to repair and strengthen.
+Plan rest days, recovery is essential, it allows the body to repair and strengthen.

-Wear the right equipment, whatever sports you partake in to ensure you’re wearing the correct gear.
-If there is safety equipment available, wear it, special footwear available, then wear it.
+Wear the right equipment for whatever sports you partake in to ensure you’re wearing the correct gear.
+If safety equipment or special footwear is available, wear it.

-Strengthen muscles, work on your core and strengthen all of your body.
-Reformer Pilates is a great way for all over-toning.
+Strengthen muscles, work on your core, and strengthen your whole body.
+Reformer Pilates is a great way to do all-over toning.

-Increase flexibility, once you have a greater range of movement the risk reduces greatly.
+Increase flexibility, once you have a greater range of movement, the risk reduces significantly.

-Warm-down, you could incorporate your stretching routine into this.
-Warm down is as important as the warm up.
-Your body is at its optimum temperature so stretching at this point will help to remove lactic acid from the muscle.
-It will remove tension from the muscles and help relieve stress naturally.
+During warm-up, you could incorporate your stretching routine into this.
+Warm-down is as important as warm-up.
+Your body is at its optimum temperature, so stretching at this point will help remove lactic acid from the muscle.
+It will also remove tension from the muscles and help relieve stress naturally.

 If you’re looking to work with a Sports Osteopath, book a session with us here.